ajeong1022/UE4_AR_IoT_Demo/README.md

        [Plugins]
        +EnabledPlugins=VaRestPlugin
 3. Open the project in Unreal Engine and navigate to the BP_ARPawn blueprint.
-4. Find the 'App ID' local variable and replace {YOUR OPENWEATHERAPI APP ID} with your OpenWeatherAPI App ID in its default value.
+4. Find the 'App ID' local variable and replace {YOUR OPENWEATHERAPI APP ID} with your OpenWeatherMap API App ID in its default value.
 5. Find the 'Auth Token' local variable and {YOUR HASSIO AUTHORIZATION TOKEN} with your Home Assitant Authorization token in its default value.
 6. Find the 'Base Lamp Request URL' local variable and replace {YOUR IP ADDRESS} with the IP address of your Philips lighbulb's REST API
 7. Compile, Save, and launch the application on your ARCore-compatible Android device.